jmebia/dynamicls/README.md

 # DynamicLS

-My attempt in building my own simple site builder using Laravel and Bootstrap.
+My attempt in building my own simple site builder using Laravel 8 and Bootstrap 5.